Configure Redpanda Console

 • Environment variables

-• YAML configuration (recommended)
+• YAML file configuration (recommended)

 • Command-line arguments